mike-duvall/mike-and-conquer/README.md

-## TBD
+## To be documented

-* Use threads
+* Use of threads
-** Threading and thread safety
+    * Threading and thread safety

-Both having a constantly running loop that pulls commands from the command queue
+    * Both projects a constantly running loop that pulls commands from the command queue

-Testing
+* Testing
-	Breakdown of UI client vs admin client
+    * Breakdown of UI client vs admin client

-Running headless
+* Running headless

-Determinsitic simulation
+* Determinsitic simulation

-Timing of the main simulation loop (based on monogame implementation.
+* Timing of the main simulation loop (based on monogame implementation.
 Pretty closely matches actual speed of real game)